-For most vegans, animal welfare is the biggest reason for changing their lifestyle.4
+For most vegans, animal welfare is the biggest reason for changing their lifestyle.6

-Egg-laying chickens and dairy cows may be kept in similar conditions and are often killed well before the end of their natural life expectancy.6,7
+Egg-laying chickens and dairy cows may be kept in similar conditions and are often killed well before the end of their natural life expectancy.7,8

 Going vegan can help put an end to the lifetime of suffering that animals endure just to end up on our plates.

-An increasing amount of evidence shows that a vegan diet, rich in wholefoods, has many health benefits, including protecting you against certain illnesses and helping with weight loss management.
+An increasing amount of evidence shows that a vegan diet, rich in wholefoods, has many health benefits, including helping to protecting you against certain illnesses and supporting weight management.

-Animal food products are usually high in calories, a 100-gram beef burger, for example, contains around 250 calories while a 100-gram soya burger contains only around 130 calories.
-So swapping high-fat, calorie-dense foods for high-fibre low-carb plant alternatives can help you lose control weight.8,9
+Animal food products are usually high in calories, a 100-gram beef burger, for example, contains around 250 calories while a 100-gram soya burger contains only around 130 calories.9,10

 The weight loss management benefits aren’t just limited to eating less calorically dense food, either.

-One 2015 review of studies on vegetarian and vegan diets found that vegetarians and vegans were able to lose significantly more weight in the short term than meat-eaters.
+One 2015 review of studies on vegetarian and vegan diets found that vegetarians and vegans were able to lose significantly more weight in the short term than meat-eaters.11

 There’s no getting around the simple fact that meat is one of the most expensive foodstuffs you can buy, regardless of where you live.